Exp-Micro-Ecol-Hub/emeh-protocols/CONTRIBUTING.md

 We invite you to assist us improve, update, and add to these protocols.

-The protocols are maintained on github (and only recreated here on readthedocs).
-To contribute, go to the [github repository](https://github.com/opetchey/emeh-protocols), and contribute by one of these methods:
+The protocols are maintained on github (and recreated on [readthedocs](http://emeh-protocols.readthedocs.org/en/latest/)).
+Make contributions via the [github repository](https://github.com/opetchey/emeh-protocols), by one of these methods:

 1. Create an Issue (the simpler option).
 For this you need to have a github account and to follow the [guidelines about creating issues](https://guides.github.com/features/issues/).
 2. Use a pull request (the more involved option).
 See here for more information on [using pull requests](https://help.github.com/articles/using-pull-requests/).